elmerdotdev/ciccc-web-1-bootstrap-exercise/README.md

 ### 1. Setup the Project

-Create an HTML file named `index.html` and include the Bootstrap CDN and a custom CSS file.
+Create an HTML file named `index.html` and include the Bootstrap CDN.

 ```html
 <!DOCTYPE html>